Wendy McCaw: Personal

-McCaw currently resides in Santa Barbara with her fiancé, Arthur von Wiesenberger.

 McCaw has called herself a defender of animal rights.
 McCaw and her ex-husband Craig McCaw said they gave $3.1 million in donations in the 1990s to help return Keiko, the orca star of "Free Willy," to the wild.
 Keiko died shortly after.

 Film

 Citizen McCaw is a 2008 documentary by Sam Tyler that presents both the relationships with McCaw and her former editor, Jerry Roberts, and five other employees since July 2006 when they quit her staff at Santa Barbara News-Press and the direction the newspaper and her ethics has taken the newspaper since her ownership began.
 On March 7, 2008, it premiered in Santa Barbara's Arlington Theatre, was released on DVD, and has been shown at UC Berkeley's Graduate School of Journalism and other journalism schools as well.